Indrani: Etymology and epithets

 Like many Vedic goddess-consorts whose names are derived from their husband's name by adding a feminine termination, the word Indrani (Indrāṇī) is derived from Indra and means 'wife of Indra'.
-Importantly, however, Indra is known by his wife's name as well; he is often referred to as Shachipati (husband of Shachi), Shachindra (Shachi's Indra), or Shachivat (possessor of Shachi).
+Importantly, however, Indra is known by his wife's name as well; he is often referred to as Shachipati (husband of Shachi), Shachindra (Shachi's Indra), Sachin (belonging to Shachi), or Shachivat (possessor of Shachi).

 Shachi (Śacī) is a prominent other name of Indrani.
-According to Sir Monier Monier-Williams, it means 'speech', 'power of speech', or 'eloquence'.
+The term finds usage in the Vedas with dual significance: firstly, as the proper name for Indrani and secondly, as a generic expression denoting the strength inherent in the divine entities, particularly associated with Indra.
+According to Sir Monier Monier-Williams, 'Shachi' means 'speech', 'power of speech', or 'eloquence'.
 It is derived from the Sanskrit word shach, which means 'speak', 'say' or 'tell'.
 Shachi is also associated with the word shak, meaning 'power', 'strength', 'action' or 'exploit'.
 David Kinsley, a professor known for his research on Hindu goddesses, believed that the word Shachi is suggestive of the later concept of Shakti, the personification of power.
 Other scholars use 'divine grace' as the translation of Shachi.